 Which are the best-known AV testing labs?

-Below the testing labs are ranked based on how well they are known on the various continents:
+The table below ranks the testing labs based on how well they are known on each continent:

 |Europe||North America||Asia||South/Central America|